Affiliates & Partners

 - Georgia Institute of Technology

 Emory and Georgia Tech share a joint biomedical engineering department ranked second in the nation by U.S. News & World Report.
-The two institutions also collaborate on initiatives in nanotechnology, vaccine delivery, clean air and water, health services research, regenerative medicine, bioinformatics, neurosciences, pediatrics, medical devices, immunoengineering, and design of "smart" facilities and equipment to help the elderly and disabled.
+The two institutions also collaborate on initiatives in nanotechnology, vaccine delivery, clean air and water, health services research, regenerative medicine, bioinformatics, neurosciences, pediatrics, medical devices, immunoengineering, robotics, and design of “smart” equipment and facilities to help the elderly and disabled.

 - Georgia Research Alliance (GRA)

 The GRA is a partnership of business, research universities, and state government that fosters economic development.
-Through the GRA, the state invests in Emory research in nanotechnology, cancer, pediatrics, screening for new drugs, vaccines, AIDS, immunology, transplantation, clinical trials, bioinformatics, autism, imaging, and Alzheimer’s disease.
+Through the GRA, the state invests in Emory eminent scholars and research in nanotechnology, cancer, pediatrics, screening for new drugs, vaccines, AIDS and other infectious diseases, immunology, transplantation, clinical trials, bioinformatics, autism, imaging, cystic fibrosis, addiction, obesity, and Alzheimer’s disease.

 - Morehouse School of Medicine

 Emory’s School of Medicine partners with Morehouse in serving patients at the publicly owned Grady Memorial Hospital and in training Morehouse residents.
-The two schools are also partners in research through the Atlanta Clinical and Translational Science Institute and other research intiatives.
+The two schools are also partners in research through the Georgia Clinical & Translational Science Alliance (see above) and other research initiatives.